B2B Budget Allocation: Benchmarks to CAC

 Example scenario: If ACV is $30K and payback must be 12 months, maximum CAC becomes $2,500 per client.
 Channels exceeding that threshold get budget review or reallocation.

 You should end up with a one-page allocation model and a trigger table.
-If you wait until Finance asks for cuts, you've already lost the narrative.
+Wait until Finance asks for cuts, and you've already lost the narrative.

 The Starr Conspiracy uses these B2B marketing budget allocation frameworks with tech companies to build defendable allocation models and reallocation triggers.
 We'll turn your targets into a budget model, reallocation triggers, and a board-ready narrative in one working session.
 Book before the next reforecast meeting, not after.